OVERVIEW

 No-no's

-Our mark was designed to always look its best.
-Here are some things it wasn’t designed for.
+Our mark was designed to look its best no matter where you put it.
+Here are some things you shouldn’t do with it.

 1. Don’t stretch or condense